-Commenters also supported the goal of aligning U-NII-4 with U-NII-3, if such rules are consistent with supporting a sharing case with licensed and federal users in that band.
-However, commenters noted that sharing solutions developed to address incumbent users in other bands, such as DFS, should not be extended into U-NII-4 unless a specific need for radar avoidance measures is needed.
-Sharing requirements should be band-specific and compelled by the need not to interfere with the incumbent system at issue.
+Commenters also supported the goal of aligning U-NII-4 with U-NII-3, if such rules are found to be consistent with supporting a sharing case with licensed and federal users in that band.
+However, commenters noted that sharing solutions developed to address incumbent users in other bands, such as DFS, should not be extended into U-NII-4 unless a specific need for radar avoidance measures is identified.
+Sharing requirements should be band-specific and compelled by the requirement not to interfere with the incumbent/primary system at issue.
 These views agree with those of IEEE 802.11.

 Broad agreement exists to tackle the U-NII-2 and U-NII-3 rules as proposed in the Notice to improve DFS and resolve TDWR issues